-While the couscous cooks, cut peppers into half lengthwise, then remove the cores and seeds to make bowl shapes (keep the stems on).
-Arrange peppers cut-side down on a foil-lined baking sheet.
+While couscous cooks, cut peppers in half lengthwise, then remove cores and seeds to make bowl shapes (keep the stems on).
+Arrange peppers on a foil-lined baking sheet, cut-side down.
 Brush each pepper half with 1/2 tsp oil, then season with salt and pepper.
-Broil in the middle of the oven, until slightly tender, 8-10 min.
+Broil in the middle of the oven until slightly tender, 8-10 min.

-While peppers broil, cut the tomato into 1/4-inch pieces.
-Roughly chop the parsley.
-Using your hands, crumble the falafel and half the feta in a large bowl.
-Add the tomatoes, half the parsley and 1 tbsp oil (dbl for 4 ppl) to the falafel mixture.
-Toss to combine.
+While peppers broil, cut tomato into 1/4-inch pieces.
+Roughly chop parsley.
+Using your hands, crumble falafel and half the feta into a large bowl.
+Add tomatoes, half the parsley and 1 tbsp oil (dbl for 4 ppl), then toss to combine.

-Flip the peppers cut side up.
-Divide falafel mixture between each pepper half, then crumble remaining feta evenly over top.
-Return the stuffed peppers to the middle of the oven and broil until the cheese has melted, 5-6 min.
+Carefully remove peppers from the oven and flip cut-side up.
+Divide falafel mixture between pepper halves, then crumble remaining feta over top.
+Return stuffed peppers to the middle of the oven and broil until feta melts, 5-6 min.

-Stir together the hummus and mayo in a small bowl.
+Stir together hummus and mayo in a small bowl.

-Fluff the couscous with a fork and stir in the remaining parsley.
-Season with salt.
-Divide the couscous between plates.
-Top with the stuffed peppers.
-Dollop the hummus sauce over top.
+Fluff couscous with a fork.
+Season with salt and stir in remaining parsley.
+Divide couscous between plates.
+Top with stuffed peppers.
+Dollop hummus sauce over top.